lhansford/playtime/README.md

 ### Config Directory

 The default config directory is `~/.playtime/`.
-You can set a custom directoy by adding the following to your shell config:
+You can set a custom directory by adding the following to your shell config:

 ```sh